tarunsachdeva/blog/_posts/2019-08-20-wework-ipo.markdown

 > Growing companies do not need to spend time on extensive build-outs months or years ahead of future growth, and instead pay for more space as they need it.
 > Established companies no longer need to have a real estate competency all over the world, and can in fact expand to new territories with far less risk than previously required.

 Really interesting take and could very well become true, but still a massive leap of faith.
+WeWork's financial and operational red flags cannot be ignored.
+As Ben himself wrote, [leadership matters](https://stratechery.com/2019/why-wework-isnt-aws-and-the-ceo-problem-cloudflares-s-1-contrasting-s-1s/).